janishahn/pdf-extraction/docs/README.md

 - **Pillow**: Image processing and export
 - **Python 3.8+**: Core runtime

+### Core Modules

+- `app.py`: Main application entry point, handles PDF loading and GUI initialization.
+- `gui.py`: Implements the main graphical user interface, including PDF viewer, navigation, and mask management.
+- `editable_mask.py`: Defines interactive `QGraphicsItem` subclasses for drawing and resizing masks within the GUI.
+- `storage.py`: Manages the persistence of application state, including mask data and page approval status, using JSON sidecar files.
+- `export.py`: Handles the export of approved masks to image files and generates manifest files.
+- `vector_bbox.py`: Provides functionality for automatic detection and extraction of bounding boxes from vector graphics in PDFs.

 ### Performance Considerations

-- **Rendering**: Pages are rendered at 150 DPI for viewing, 300 DPI for export
+- **Rendering**: Pages are rendered at 300 DPI for both viewing and export to maintain consistency and quality.
-- **Memory**: Large PDFs are processed page-by-page to minimize memory usage
+- **Memory**: Large PDFs are processed page-by-page to minimize memory usage.
-- **Storage**: State files use efficient JSON format with minimal overhead
+- **Storage**: State files use efficient JSON format with minimal overhead.

 ### Error Handling

-- **Corrupted PDFs**: Automatically skipped with console warnings
+- **Corrupted PDFs**: Automatically skipped with console warnings.
-- **Password-protected PDFs**: Detected and skipped with user notification
+- **Password-protected PDFs**: Detected and skipped with user notification.
-- **Missing files**: Graceful degradation with error messages
+- **Missing files**: Graceful degradation with error messages.
-- **Export errors**: Detailed error reporting with recovery suggestions
+- **Export errors**: Detailed error reporting with recovery suggestions.

 ## Troubleshooting